-Anxiety softens when we can create a space between ourselves and what we’re experiencing.
-When you react in ways that aren’t mindful, they can gradually grow into habits that are detrimental to your health and well-being.
-Consequently, these patterns of reactivity further your suffering or distress.
+Mindfulness is not a panacea.
+It’s not the right choice for everyone.
+But, according to some research, when you can create a little space between yourself and what you’re experiencing, your anxiety can soften.
+But, if you get too used to that low rumble of stress always being there, it can gradually grow, creating a stress “habit” that is detrimental to your health and well-being.
+Consequently, when we get caught up in patterns of reactivity we create more distress in our lives.
 This is why it’s so important to discern clearly the difference between reacting with unawareness and responding with mindfulness.

 Try this practice for Calming the Rush of Panic in Your Body

 MBCT’s credibility rests firmly on ongoing research.
-Chief among them are two randomized clinical trials (published in 2000 and 2008 in The Journal of Consulting and Clinical Psychology) indicating MBCT reduces rates of relapse by 50% among patients who suffer from recurrent depression.
-Recent findings published in The Lancet in 2015 show combining a tapering of medication with MBCT is as effective as an ongoing maintenance dosage of medication.
+Two randomized clinical trials (published in 2000 and 2008 in The Journal of Consulting and Clinical Psychology) laid the foundation, indicating MBCT reduces rates of depression relapse by 50% among patients who suffer from recurrent depression.
+Recent findings published in The Lancet in 2015 revealed that combining a tapering off of medication with MBCT is as effective as an ongoing maintenance dosage of medication.

 A skills-based approach, MBCT asks patients to inquire into, familiarize themselves with, and redirect the thought process that is getting them into trouble (cognitive distortions, or what some people call “negative self-talk,” or “stinkin’ thinkin’”).
-It takes close attention and stick-to-itiveness to make it work, which is why a practice that allows one to develop the habit of seeing thoughts without immediately reacting could be an ideal adjunct to the cognitive practice—and in fact create a hybrid that is more than the combination of the two.
+It takes close attention and stick-to-itiveness to make it work.
 When CBT meets mindfulness, the emphasis shifts from changing or fixing the content of our challenging thoughts to becoming more intimately and consistently aware of these thoughts and patterns.
 The awareness itself reduces the grip of persistent and pernicious thought loops and storylines.